 - MSRP $279.99

 Fit2 fashions – the review sample I have is called “Legato”.
 All Fit2 fashions are made with fine Italian fabrics and the fit and finish are very high quality.
-Currently, your only choices are black (Fleur), black (Legato), black (Tempo) or black (Verso) but new fashions will be released in August that will offer a hint of color.
+Currently, your choices include black (Fleur), black (Legato), black (Tempo) or black (Verso) but new fashions will be released in August 2017 that will offer a hint of color.

 Inserts and strap covers – The Fit2 model I have comes with a lower body newborn insert cushion (Chicco calls this the “newborn positioner”), a separate headrest insert that attaches to the adjustable headrest, a buckle cover, harness strap covers (aka “shoulder pads”) and extra strap covers that go over the hip straps.
 These hip strap covers are attached to each other under the cover so they stay in place.
 The buckle cover attaches securely to the buckle so it won’t fall off accidentally and get lost.
 The newborn lower body cushion is only for babies 4-11 lbs.
 Once your baby weighs more than 11 lbs., remove this insert.
 You can continue to use the additional headrest insert for as long as you feel it is beneficial.
 The shoulder pads, hip pads and buckle cover are entirely optional.